xTechon/Multi-Robot-PP-EGA/README.md

 There are many volitaile changes and restructuring happening often

 ## Dependencies:
+Now handled by vcpkg in a submodule (except for ImGuiFileDialog)
 - fmt: https://github.com/fmtlib/fmt
 - Catch2 (optional) for Unit tests: https://github.com/catchorg/Catch2
 - glfw3 (for ImGui): https://github.com/glfw/glfw